Starting, switching and stopping antidepressants

 Starting an antidepressant

-When you first start taking an antidepressant, it often takes 2 to 3 weeks to start to feel the benefit, and 4 to 6 weeks to feel the full effect.
+Often you will start to feel better within 1 to 3 weeks of starting an antidepressant, but it can take 6 to 8 weeks to feel the full effect.
 If you are not feeling better within this time, go back to your doctor — your doctor might need to increase your dose or they might suggest switching to another type of antidepressant.

 Finding an antidepressant that works for you is sometimes a matter of trial and error.
 About one-third of people will lose all or most of their depression symptoms with the first antidepressant they try.
 Another one-third will lose most or all of their symptoms with subsequent treatments.